 The employer may also provide in-house occupational health care services.

-The employer must sign a written service agreement with the occupational health care service and draw up a plan detailing how the services are to be implemented.
-The foundation of occupational health care is the workplace survey, which the occupational health care service performs and writes up in a report.
+The employer must sign a written service agreement with the occupational health care service provider and draw up a plan detailing how the services are to be implemented.
+The foundation of occupational health care is the workplace survey, which the occupational health care service provider performs and writes up in a report.

-- the service is provided by personnel qualified for occupational health care as required in the Occupational Health Care Act,
+- the service is provided by personnel qualified for occupational health care as required in the Occupational Health Care Act

 Guidance and advice as workplace support